Kpelle language: Adjectives

 There are two classes of adjectives in Kpelle, predicating and descriptive.
-Most verbs are predicating, being derived from verbs.
+Most adjectives are predicating, being derived from verbs.
 This can be done through lengthening or changing the value of the final vowel.
 The suffix takes a high tone except for when the stem has a low tone, in which case the suffix.
 Examples include táma "to be plentiful" → támaa "much, a lot" and kpɔlu "ripen" → kpɔluɔ "ripe".
 Another method for deriving predicative adjectives is altering the tone of the word.
 These adjectives are then used as a verb, suffixing low tone -ì.
 These phrases follow the pattern object + adjective stem + suffix vowel + -ì.
 The noun that is described by the adjective takes the form of an object.

 Locatives

 Locatives, the set of adverbs or adjectives that place an agent or action in a location.
 There are multiple locative prefixes that Kpelle employs for different styles of location.
-Examples include: pɛrɛ "house" + mù "inside" → ɓɛ́rɛimu "inside the house" and pɛrɛ "house" + lá "near" → ɓɛ́rɛila "near the house".
+Examples include: pɛrɛ "house" + mù "inside" → ɓɛ́rɛi mu "inside the house" and pɛrɛ "house" + lá "near" → ɓɛ́rɛi la "near the house".
 These can be taken also as the complement of a noun phrase to express explicit locationality.
 It can also be used as a noun phrase as the subject to express the location itself, and can be described with predicating clauses.